Rendojack/Nibbles/README.md

 # Nibbles
-A simple cross-platform variant of the Snake video game written in C#.
+A simple cross-platform variant of the Snake video game written in C#

 ## How to play?
 * Go to ready-to-play dir